ansiblization/borgbackup/README.md

 # Ansible role for installing scheduled borgbackup jobs

+This role depends on the [ansiblization/syslog](https://github.com/ansiblization/syslog) role for logging capabilities.

 The borgbackup jobs to be scheduled have to be defined as a list named `borgbackup_jobs`:

 ```yml